ClimateCompatibleGrowth/Geo-X/README.md

 ### 1) Get weather data (if needed)

 If you already have weather data for your area of interest, just use step 2!
-If not, you need to run the weather data rule which will download the data you need from the CDS API:
+If not, you need to run the weather data rule, which will download the data you need from the CDS API:

 ```
 snakemake -j [NUMBER OF CORES TO BE USED] run_weather